isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-cardio-workouts/index.md

 The removable footbed also enhances comfort and support.
 However, you can replace the footbed with a custom one.
 The heel section also has a Lifting Stabilizer that provides stability during weight lifting.
 This stabilizer also incorporates graphene to deliver excellent support and prevent the foot from wobbling.

-The outsole of Inov-8 F-Lite G 300 also integrates graphene in its rubber compound. �Graphene helps the outsole to provide excellent grip and durability.
+The outsole of Inov-8 F-Lite G 300 also integrates graphene in its rubber compound.
+Graphene helps the outsole to provide excellent grip and durability.
 The outsole also has Rope-Tec and blade-like lugs that make rope climbing much easier.

 The forefoot section features a Meta-Split groove.
 This feature enhances forefoot flexibility.
 Thus, encourages the foot to bend naturally.